What Is Nano?

 Created in 2014 by Colin LeMahieu, Nano resolves many of Bitcoin’s biggest blunders, and the team is dedicated to keeping it up.

 Bitcoin was great on paper, but the past decade has been turbulent.
 The flagship crypto is plagued with high energy costs for mining, slow transaction times, and heavy computational loads requiring a lot of expensive equipment to run.

 Nano is feeless and uses much less electricity to run its blockchain network.
 Unlike Bitcoin and Ethereum, Nano spreads its blockchain over each account, building a P2P trust network of account chains that reduces clogging and bottlenecks.

-Can this mesh network stand its ground against the big boys?
+Can this mesh network stand its ground against the big boys or will it be buried in litigation?
 To find out, let’s start by checking out the performance of Nano’s coin on the market.

 NANO Coin’s Market Performance